What does cinnamon do?

 Cinnamon bark is made into powders, which you can sprinkle over food or can even be added into your tea or coffee.
 You can also drink cinnamon as a tea or as liquid extract, available at health food stores and supermarkets.
 Alternatively, take a cinnamon supplement.

 There’s currently no UK or EU recommended daily allowance.
-One tablet of 200mg standardised extract (equivalent to 1,000mg of cinnamon bark) is recommended by experts and is the dose used in most trials.
-Two 200mg tablets a day may be taken under the supervision of a practitioner and if you are having your blood sugar monitored.
+One tablet of 200mg standardised extract (equivalent to 1,000mg of cinnamon) is recommended by experts and is the dose used in most trials.
+Two 200mg tablets a day may be taken under the supervision of a practitioner and you are having your blood sugar monitored.

 A plant sterols supplement is often taken with cinnamon to lower cholesterol, a waxy substance made in the liver which can clog arteries and lead to heart attacks and strokes.